MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/introduction.rst

 Rendering
 ---------

-A new rendering of a widget on the display can be requested by calling its `requestRender()` method.
+A new rendering of a widget on the display can be requested by calling its ``requestRender()`` method.
 The rendering is done asynchronously in the MicroUI thread.

 When a container is rendered, all its children are also rendered.

-A widget can be transparent, meaning that it does not draw every pixel of its bounds.
+A widget can be transparent, meaning that it does not draw every pixel within its bounds.
 In this case, when this widget is asked to be rendered, its parent is asked to be rendered in the area of the widget (recursively if the parent is also transparent).
 Usually a widget is transparent when its background (from the style) is transparent.

-A widget can also be rendered directly in a specific graphics context by calling its `render(GraphicsContext)` method.
+A widget can also be rendered directly in a specific graphics context by calling its ``render(GraphicsContext)`` method.
 It can be useful to render a widget (and its children) in an image for example.

 Render Policy
 ~~~~~~~~~~~~~

-The most naive render policy would be to render the whole hierarchy of the desktop.
-However `DefaultRenderPolicy` is smarter than that: it only repaints the widget, and its ancestors if the widget is transparent.
-The result is correct only if there is no overlapping widget, in which case  `ZIndexRenderPolicy` should be used instead.
+The most naive render policy would be to render the whole hierarchy of the desktop whenever a widget has changed.
+However ``DefaultRenderPolicy`` is smarter than that: it only repaints the widget, and its ancestors if the widget is transparent.
+The result is correct only if there is no overlapping widget, in which case  ``OverlapRenderPolicy`` should be used instead.
+This policy repaints the widget (or its non-transparent ancestor), then it repaints all the widgets that overlap it.

+The render policy can be changed by changing the result of ``Desktop.createRenderPolicy()``.

 Lay Out
 -------

 All widgets are laid out at once during the lay out process.
-This process can be started by `Desktop.requestLayOut()`, `Widget.requestLayOut()`.
-The layout is also automatically done when the desktop is shown (`Desktop.onShown()`).
+This process can be started by ``Desktop.requestLayOut()``, ``Widget.requestLayOut()``.
+The layout is also automatically done when the desktop is shown (``Desktop.onShown()``).
 This process is composed of two steps, each step browses the hierarchy of widgets following a depth-first algorithm:

 - compute the optimal size for each widget and container (considering the constraints of the lay out),
 - set position and size for each widget.

-Once the position and size of a widget is set, the widget is notified by a call to `onLaidOut()`.
+Once the position and size of a widget is set, the widget is notified by a call to ``onLaidOut()``.

 Event Dispatch
 --------------

 Events generated in the hardware (touch, buttons, etc.) are sent to the event dispatcher of the desktop.
 It is then responsible of sending the event to one or several widgets of the hierarchy.
-A widget receives the event through its `handleEvent(int)` method.
-This method returns a boolean that indicates whether or not the event has been consumed by the widget or not.
+A widget receives the event through its ``handleEvent(int)`` method.
+This method returns a boolean that indicates whether or not the event has been consumed by the widget.

 Widgets are disabled by default and don't receive the events.